lilott8/CS220-Final/README.md

  3. Naive, Geometric approach.
 This level using the same combinatorial logic as step one, but instead of the manhattan midpoint it uses a complicated triangulation method to determine Steiner point placement\*
  4. Exhaustive, Geometric approach.
 This level uses the combinatorial logic as step 2, but uses the same triangulation method as step 3 for Steiner point placement\*

  \* *Please note:* that these steps are extremely computationally expensive and can have inaccuracies caused by rounding.
-The geometric calculations are float based, while the problem space is defined in integers
+The geometric calculations are float based, while the problem space is defined in integers.  _There is also no guarantee that this returns any valid Steiner point candidates.
+If the size of any angle of the triangle is >120 degrees, then a Steiner point will not help this cause._

  **Input:** Set of Vertices that need Steiner points generated